 - electric whisk – to whip up the coconut milk to make coconut whipped cream

-This Chocolate Silk Pie should be stored covered in the fridge.
+This Chocolate Pie should be stored covered in the fridge.
 It keeps well for a good few days and its taste and texture will remain unchanged, which means it’s a great dessert for entertaining as it’s perfect for preparing in advance.

 More gluten-free vegan no-bake desserts:

 - Peanut Butter Pie